No project happens in a vacuum.

 Dependencies can occur inside and outside the project’s sphere of influence, and inside and outside the company.

-The following table shows the four different types of dependency when you categorise them this way, and some examples.
+The following table shows the four different types of dependency when you categorize them this way, and some examples.

 In-Company, In-Project: These relate to sequential project tasks.
 They happen within the ‘walls’ of the company, and within the framework of the project.